meranti-web3/pokecoin/README.md

 ## Tech

 1. Frontend is React/Tailwind CSS
-2. Backend is node.js with GraphQL
+2. Backend is node.js with GraphQL and express
 3. blockchain is Ethereum/Polygon

 ## Install